-The properties of Objects, including their exact positions, motions, parallaxes, and shapes, will be characterized by MultiFit-type algorithms.
+The properties of Objects, including their exact positions, motions, parallaxes, photometry, and shapes, will be characterized via a broad suite of algorithms (see § 4.2.1, mostly (but not entirely) performed on coadds.

 Finally, to enable studies of variability, the fluxes of all Objects will be measured on individual visits (using both direct and difference images), with their shape parameters and deblending resolutions kept constant.
 This process is known as forced photometry (see § 4.2.4), and the flux measurements will be stored in the ForcedSource table.